Where to Go Ice Skating in Banff and Canmore

 Banff Springs Hotel

-As a guest, you can enjoy a skate here, and it would be possible to skate as an outside guest as the main levels are open to the public.
+We never skated at the Banff Springs Hotel as we’ve never stayed in the hotel during the wintertime.
+The small rink is located right outside the hotel.
+You can enjoy a skate here as a guest, and it is possible to skate as an outside guest as the main levels are open to the public.
 It’s one of the most magical places to head to during the holidays, as “Christmas at the Castle” is in full swing.

 Banff Recreation Grounds Outdoor Ice Rink